zoeskan/MCB185/unit5-containers.md

 ## Files ##

 Text files can contain lots of data, but they are not containers in the same way that strings, tuples, and lists are.
+Files cannot be sliced.
 Files must be "opened" to get access to them.
 Later, they must be "closed".
 Here's the canonical structure for reading a file line-by-line.

 ```
 with open(path) as fp: